jack-li-2000/wordnet_SPP_significance_testing/README.md

 Data that is used in this project is from https://www.montana.edu/attmemlab/spp.html where we process the lexical decision and naming tasks of people.
 Data from wordnet is used as the other side of the comparison.

+Major data sets used are all naming subjects.xlsx and NT_trials_all_sims_with_NaNs.csv with sppanalysis_cleaned.ipynb being the main notebook for analysis.
+Everything should be reproducible.